 Please Note

-PayPal and Bitcoin transactions can not be redirected with this configuration.
-Because these payment methods conduct processing offsite, a redirection with onSuccess will cause transactions to fail.
-In the example below, we've applied a redirection rule to all payment methods except PayPal and Bitcoin.
+Bitcoin can not be redirected with this configuration.
+In the example below, we've applied a redirection rule to all payment methods except Bitcoin.

 You can default form values with URL parameters.
 Add one or many parameters to the end of your URL to configure form defaults.
 To default allocation, frequency, payment method or tickets, the item must be added to the form in platform.